amarjit424/Language-translator/README.md

-# Language-translator
+# Language Translator
-It translate the english data into indian languages like hindi,marathi
+It is a language translator app which translate english into other indian languages